Exporting Cars to The Dominican Republic From The USA

 Import duty and taxes are due when importing goods into the Dominican Republic whether by a private individual or commercial entity.
 The valuation method is CIF (Cost, Insurance, and Freight).
 In addition to duty, imports are also subject to Sales Tax, Exchange Surcharge, and Luxury Tax on certain products.

-Vehicles are subject to the Luxury Tax (Impuesto Selectivo al Consumo).
-It is a consumption tax on luxury imports or “non-essential” goods that ranges between 15 and 60 percent.
+Vehicles are also subject to the Luxury Tax (Impuesto Selectivo al Consumo).
+In addition, it is a consumption tax on luxury imports or “non-essential” goods that ranges between 15 and 60 percent.

 The tax is calculated on the CIF price.

-- There is a 17 percent tax on the first matricula (registration document) for all vehicles.
+- Equally, there is a 17 percent tax on the first matricula (registration document) for all vehicles.

 - The Dominican Republic assesses all imported new and used passenger vehicles (except pick-up trucks) with a variable ISC, and an eight percent sales tax.
-The tariff amount is not included in the calculation of the ISC; however, the sales tax is assessed on the sum of the vehicle’s value plus the tariff plus the ISC.
-Whereby a 2% tax is levied on any change of ownership of motor vehicles (Art.
+The tariff amount is moreover not included in the calculation of the ISC.
+However, the sales tax is on the sum of the vehicle’s value plus the tariff plus the ISC.
+However, a 2% tax is levied on any change of ownership of motor vehicles (Art.
 9 of Law #173-07).
-The transfer tax must be paid within three months of the date of the acquisition.
+Also, the transfer tax payments must be within three months of the date of the acquisition.

 Dominican Republic Embassy in Washington, DC